Empacher: Boats

 Boats built by Empacher are easily identified by their pale yellow color and black trim.
 Empacher produce every FISA-recognized racing boat category.
 The company tries to produce two new boat designs every year.

 Manufacturing

 Empacher, as all other racing shell manufacturers, have replaced wooden boats with carbon fibre and honeycomb sandwich constructions.
 The nomex honeycomb reinforces the kevlar/carbon fibre inner and outer frames.
 Empacher uses a vacuum bag technique to bond the outer layers with the honeycomb core.
 Combining kevlar and epoxy resin creates a tear and impact resistant outer shell.
 Empacher reinforces the gunwale with an additional carbon layer and carbon foam frames.

-Empacher offers a wide range of boat molds for each category (such as eights and coxless fours) and rigger options.
+Empacher offers a wide range of boat moulds for each category (such as eights and coxless fours) and rigger options.
 Different molds suit different weight racing categories.
 A lightweight rowing team would use a different mould than an openweight team.
 Also depending on the team's needs, classical multi-stay aluminium riggers, carbon two stay riggers of carbon fibre, aluminium wing rigger, and carbon wing riggers are offered.
 Wing riggers are used for sweep rowing.